Gloomy River: Synopsis

 It is the mid-19th century Siberia, and Danila Gromov on his deathbed reveals to his son Pyotr the whereabouts of the huge wealth he had hidden in the forest, which he had collected in the old times, when being a member of the gang of criminals.
 Pyotr, even if dogged by huge personal issues, including heavy drinking and mental issues (which eventually drive him into the institution), manages to build a prosperous business on this money, but even more successful proves to be his son Prokhor, a talented and purposeful young man, who creates an industrial empire all through Siberia which brings him great wealth, power and influence.

 But it seems the evil that Danila Gromov had done, haunts his grandson.
 Initially, an honest man, Prokhor, through the sequence of catastrophes (including the mysterious death of his lover Anfisa, whom his father also fancies) descends into the mire of vice, betrayal, emotional turmoil and, finally madness which leads him to suicide.

 Analysis

 According to Shishkov himself, "The major theme of the novel… is the Capital, with all of its specific stenches and vices.
 It grows into itself, as well as in every possible way outwards, develops and gains strength, and then, after having reached its limits, it crumbles down, its spurious solidity being challenged by the growing self-consciousness of the workers...
-Lawlessness, violence, barbarity, merciless exploitation of the labour, all of this is being cursed I the novel, which could be seen as a requiem for the capital, for the whole repressive system of old.
+Lawlessness, violence, barbarity, merciless exploitation of the labour, all of this is being cursed in the novel, which could be seen as a requiem for the capital, for the whole repressive system of old.
 The Gloomy River has locked upon itself, and now there is the sunset breaking through the darkness of the old world, there are new voices of the future battles and victories from where the River of Joy flows," he wrote in Literaturny Leningrad, on 7 November 1933.